-Since its inception Instant Data Centers (IDC) has reinvented the data center industry using energy efficiency, cost effectiveness and high availability as guiding principles.
-Today, EMS is the only company in the world to build Micro-Modular Data Centers at the rack level with onboard closed loop cooling, adaptive suspension, security and fire suppression.
+Since its inception, Instant Data Centers (IDC) has reinvented the data center industry using energy efficiency, cost effectiveness and high availability as guiding principles.
+Today, IDC is the only company in the world to build Micro-Modular Data Centers at the rack level with onboard closed-loop cooling, adaptive suspension, security and fire suppression.
 The product line fully replicates the features of traditional, containerized and cloud data centers while offering dramatic benefits and savings.

 Key Benefits and Savings

 - Capital savings from 30-50% for new data center builds or data center retrofits

 - Reduced energy costs from 30 - 50%

 - Reduction of data center footprint up to 75%

 - Rapid deployment, allowing clients to have a complete turnkey solution in weeks rather than months or years

 - Mobility, allowing clients to move or relocate their data center as an asset rather than the typical demolition and construction cycle that results from a needed expansion or relocation

 - Scalability, providing clients with the building blocks to add computing capacity as needed in a timely and pay-as-you-grow manner